-Over the past few years, the Veterans Administration (VA) has made changes in how it applies its rules, requiring adjustments to both the structure and administration of Portland Community College's Aviation Science program.
-Much effort has been made to ensure compliance with these shifting regulations, to offer our Veteran students access to an efficient and effective Aviation Science program.
+Over the past few years, the Veterans Administration (VA) has made changes in how it applies its rules, requiring adjustments to both the structure and administration of PCC’s Aviation Science program.
+Much effort was made to ensure compliance with these shifting regulations, and to offer our veteran students access to an efficient and effective Aviation Science program.

-This decision means that PCC's program will soon be out of compliance with VA regulations and not eligible for VA funding.
+This decision means that PCC’s program does not meet VA regulations and is not eligible for VA funding.
 As such, PCC will be unable to admit new, VA-funded students to the Aviation Science program.
-PCC is in the process of determining best possible completion options for VA-funded students currently enrolled in the program.
-We will be in regular communication with those affected by this decision as additional details are finalized.

 The industry needs pilots now more than ever, but they must be trained in a manner based on industry needs.
 Forthcoming changes will allow the Aviation Science program to accommodate a broader range of students, as our mission dictates.